 In the End, Only Kindness Matters…

-(Thank you Jewel for these inspiring words, I think you said them first) Be kind to yourself, knit the stinking swatch!
+(Thank you Jewel for these inspiring words, don’t know if you said them first) Be kind to yourself, knit the stinking swatch!
 You’ll be so glad you did.
 I swear, knitting a swatch feels like it takes longer than the project but it is so worth it.
 I’d rather mess up a few inches of knitting than get to the end of a long, arduous knit and be completely wrong!

 Remember, ALWAYS do a TEST SWATCH before starting a pattern even though it sucks!